Management plan compartment 17

 Coppice gorse in a rotation to diversify the structure, and allow to re-grow where it does not compete with heather.

-Discourage dumping of garden waste.
+Discourage fly tipping and dumping of garden waste.

 Retain pine plantation.